openresty/lua-resty-core/README.markdown

 ## ngx.process

-This Lua module implements is used to manage the nginx process in Lua.
+This Lua module is used to manage the nginx process in Lua.

 See the [documentation](./lib/ngx/process.md) for this Lua module for more details.